mollard05/flickfinder/REPORT.md

  ** Shannon Borgle **

 Shannon, age 42, is a receptionist at her local hospice in Liverpool, working 4.5hrs every weekday.
-She still lives with her parents and has remained single since she dropped out of school at 14 to try to pursue a hair and makeup business.
-She prefers gossiping with her colleagues than assisting the general public and is always in trouble with her boss.
-Her gossip often revolves around her obsessive love for Leonardo DiCaprio where she uses FlickFinder to explore more of his movies to aid her obsession.
+She still lives with her parents and dropped out of school at 16 to try to pursue a hair and makeup business.
+She prefers gossiping with her colleagues than assisting the general public and is fairly unfamiliar with using technology.
+Her gossip often revolves around her obsessive love for the actor, Leonardo DiCaprio, where she uses FlickFinder to explore more of his movies to aid her obsession.

 ### Persona 2

 ** James Sharpe **

 James, age 28, is a instagram content-creator from Hackney, London.
-Growing up, both his parents worked full time jobs at The Royal London Hospital which left James alone often after school to watch various movies.
-After studying journalism at the University of Southampton, he moved back to Hackney to pursue a self-employed social media career sharing his love for film.
-He often uses FlickFinder to find information about the movies he plans to watch to be able to share them with his followers.
+Growing up, both his parents worked full time jobs at The Royal London Hospital which left James often alone after school to watch movies.
+After studying "Film and Media Studies" at the University of Southampton, he moved back to Hackney to pursue a self-employed social media career sharing his love for film.
+He often uses FlickFinder to find information about the movies he plans to watch to be able to share reviews and recommendations with his followers.

 ## 1.2 Scenario